A Guide To Private School Scholarships and Bursaries

 The answer is simple: generous financial assistance in the form of scholarships and bursaries.

 Schools are under increasing social, political and governmental pressure to fulfil the obligations of their charity status.
+What’s more, independent schools want to have the cream of the crop in academics, sport and the arts at their school, regardless of the family’s background – it raises standards internally and adds to the school’s success and prestige.
 More and more schools are offering financial support to assist aspirational families on lower incomes and give life-changing opportunities to talented students.
 According to the 2019 consensus by the IMC, 34% of pupils educated independent schools received help with their fees, at a cost of £1billion.

 Nonetheless, it can be difficult for parents and families to navigate the application system, especially if they are unfamiliar with the procedure.
 Many parents want help to demystify the process and clarify some of the jargon used so that they can feel confident about evaluating their options.